There's Something About Mary: Plot

-In 1985, 16-year-old Providence, Rhode Island high school student Ted Stroehmann is about to go on a prom date with his dream girl Mary Jensen when he gets his scrotum stuck in his zipper.
+In 1985 Providence, Rhode Island, 16-year-old high school student Ted Stroehmann is about to go on a prom date with his dream girl, Mary Jensen, when he gets his scrotum stuck in his zipper.
 He is hospitalized after managing to painfully unzip it, which causes him to miss their date.
 Ted subsequently loses contact with her.

-Thirteen years later in 1998, Ted is a magazine writer and still in love with Mary.
-On the advice of his best friend Dom Woganowski, Ted hires private investigator Pat Healy to track her down.
-Pat discovers that she is an orthopedic surgeon living in Miami with her intellectually disabled brother Warren.
+13 years later, Ted is a magazine writer and still in love with Mary.
+On the advice of his best friend, Dom Woganowski, Ted hires private investigator Pat Healy to track her down.
+Healy discovers that she is an orthopedic surgeon living in Miami with her intellectually disabled brother Warren and roommate, Magda.
 After observing her for a few days, Pat also becomes fixated on her.
 He returns to Providence and lies to Ted about Mary, telling him she is overweight and has four kids by three different men.
 Pat quits his job and returns to Miami to pursue her.
-He resorts to lying, manipulation, and stalking to win Mary over.
+He resorts to lying and stalking to win Mary over.

-Pat and Mary spend several weeks dating before her British architect friend Tucker exposes his lies.
-She ends their relationship after Tucker slanders Pat with false stories of being a suspected serial murderer.
-Infuriated over this, Pat confronts him and discovers Tucker actually is an American pizza delivery boy named Norm Phipps who also is infatuated with Mary.
-Years earlier, Norm intentionally injured himself in order to become her patient and get close to her.
-He pretends to still be disabled to stay close, and drive away potential suitors.
+Meanwhile, Ted finds out that Pat was lying about Mary and drives to Florida to see her.
+During the drive, he picks up a hitchhiker who leaves a dead body in his car.
+Ted is mistakenly arrested for the murder and bailed out by Dom after the hitchhiker confesses to being the killer.
+Pat and Mary spend several weeks dating, but she ends their relationship after her British architect friend Tucker slanders Pat with false stories of being a career criminal and suspected serial killer.
+Angered over this, Pat confronts him and discovers Tucker actually is an American pizza delivery boy named Norm Phipps also infatuated with Mary.
+Years earlier, Norm deliberately injured himself in order to become her patient and get close to her.
+He pretends to still be disabled to stay close and drive away other possible love interests.
+When Ted and Mary begin dating, Pat and Norm team up to drive Ted away.